Joanne (album): Music and lyrics

-Journalists have described Joanne as a dance-pop, soft rock, and Americana album, with elements of country music.
-According to Rolling Stone, Gaga "didn't give much thought to genre" while creating Joanne, which ranges from the dance-rock of its lead single, "Perfect Illusion", to the introspective country songwriting of the title track, "Joanne".
+Journalists have described Joanne as a dance-pop, soft rock and Americana album, with elements of country music.
+According to Rolling Stone, Gaga "didn't give much thought to genre" while creating Joanne, which ranges "from the dance-rock of [its] lead single[,] 'Perfect Illusion'[,] to the introspective country songwriting of the title track".
 Gaga stated she professed a fascination with all aspects of country music, which in turn influenced the album.
 In terms of production and composition, Joanne continued the "stripped-down" approach to music Gaga had taken following Artpop, emphasizing her vocals and the songwriting.
 Gaga told Rolling Stone that the tracks consisted of "stories about my family, my sister, my father and his sister.
 My mom's family.
 My relationships with men, my failures".

-Songs

 Joe Lynch of Billboard described Joanne as "a stylistically eclectic collection of swaggering rock, introspective ballads and soulful, danceable grooves".
-It opens with the track "Diamond Heart" which sets the album's tone.
+It opens with the track "Diamond Heart".
 Hearkening back to her earlier works, this autobiographical song talks about Gaga's time as a go-go dancer in New York.
 "Diamond Heart" varies from a moody vibe in the verses, to a drum-oriented pre-chorus, and finally a rock-EDM chorus, with Homme playing guitar.
-The second track, "A-Yo", has touches of country, and is reminiscent of the music played in dive bars, with double hand claps and brass-accentuated beats.
+The second track, "A-Yo", has "touches of country", and is reminiscent of the music played in dive bars, with double hand claps.
 Lyrically, it is a metaphor for having sex.
-The repetition of the same two chords in the song's instrumentation is complemented by BloodPop's background shouts and synth elements.
+The repetition of the same two chords in the song's instrumentation is complemented by BloodPop's "background shouts and synth" elements.
 As the title track starts, the general tempo drops.
-Accompanied by just an acoustic guitar and minimal percussion, Gaga sings "heartfelt" lyrics about her late aunt Joanne.
+Accompanied by an acoustic guitar and minimal percussion, Gaga sings lyrics about her late aunt Joanne.
 The singer described the track as "the true heart and soul of the record".